sevedkim/sevedkim.github.io/src/content/blog/2023-07-29-my-personal-manifesto.md

 Empowerment of others comes not only from describing how, but showing up and being there with them.

 **Here for a good, long time**
-You can have both a good and long time.
+You can have both a good time and a long time.
 Make sure your decisions today consider both.

 **Make space for feelings**
 There's always a place for reason and logic, but that does not negate how we're feeling.